 In this blog post, we’ll focus on activating your glutes.
 Gluteal muscles switch off for all sorts of reasons (Dead Butt Syndrome anyone?).
 What we want to do is flip that glute switch the ON position.

-The good news is that there are dozens (if not more) of glute exercises.
+The good news is that there are dozens (if not more) of glute exercises out there.
 I’ll do my best to organize them into something that makes sense here, so let’s look at some of my favorite glute exercises.

 Read More